 7. A gentler cleanser

-This may mean using a milder shampoo, co-washing instead of shampooing or just co-washing more frequently.
+This may mean using a milder shampoo, like the Mielle Organics Babassu Conditioning Shampoo, co-washing (cleansing with conditioner) instead of shampooing or just co-washing more frequently.
 The right option for you will depend on your usual regimen and or products, so take some time to determine which option is right for you.

 What are your tips for keeping your hair in top condition during the winter?

 Sound off below.This post was originally published in December 2016.